 What makes a good snowboard for powder?

-There are 4 characteristic which all good powder boards have, which help the board plane up over the snow, making the boards less effort and more fun to ride
+There are 4 characteristics that all good powder boards have, which help the board plane up over the snow, making the boards less effort and more fun to ride

 A directional shape